 Since its inception in 1975, over 150 Distinguished Teacher Awards (DTAs) have been awarded to exemplary instructors at the University of Waterloo.
-The DTA is awarded to four instructors annually at the March meeting of Senate.
+The DTA is awarded to up to four instructors annually at the April meeting of Senate.
 Nominations are due the first Friday of February.

 Want to know who received a DTA in the past?
 Visit our list of DTA Recipients.